Kicking Horse Pass: Railway

-A National Historic Site of Canada, the main line of the Canadian Pacific Railway (CPR) was constructed between Lake Louise, Alberta and Field, British Columbia using this route in 1884, in preference to the original survey through the more northerly Yellowhead Pass.
+A National Historic Site of Canada, the main line of the Canadian Pacific Railway (CPR) was constructed between Lake Louise, Alberta, and Field, British Columbia, using this route in 1884, in preference to the original survey through the more northerly Yellowhead Pass.

 The original section of the CPR between the summit of the pass near Wapta Lake and Field was known as "The Big Hill".
 With a ruling gradient of 4.5% (1 in 23), it was the steepest stretch of main-line railroad in North America.

 Owing to frequent accidents and expensive helper engines associated with railroading in the pass, the CPR built the two Spiral Tunnels that opened in 1909, replacing the direct route.
 Although they add several kilometres, they reduce the ruling grade to a more manageable 2.2% (1 in 46).
 Accidents still occur, including a major derailment in 2019 that killed three CPR employees.

 Road

 The pack train trail over the pass, established at the time of the railway, gradually became a wagon road.
 In 1928, the Golden–Lake Louise highway, which essentially followed the CPR route, was completed.

-This section of the Trans-Canada Highway, built in 1962, follows a more northerly placement along the eastern approach.
+British Columbia Highway 1, part of the Trans-Canada Highway was built in 1962, following a more northerly placement along the eastern approach.
 It reaches its highest point at Kicking Horse Pass at an elevation of 1643 m.

+The original stretch of Highway 1 through the canyon was two lanes wide with sharp corners, uneven grade and a risk of falling rocks.
+It had twice the provincial average of incidents and accidents.
+Since the 2000s, 25 kilometres of road have been rebuilt in phases to modern standards, with 4 lanes and the removal of sharp corners.
+The final phase was completed in August 2024.

 The Golden Triangle cycling route includes the pass.